orbeon/orbeon-forms-doc/Form-Runner:-Buttons-and-Processes.md

 - `validate-all`: combine `require-valid` and `review-messages` [SINCE Orbeon Forms 4.3]
 - `orbeon-home`: navigate to '/'
 - `form-runner-home`: navigate to '/fr'
+- `summary`: navigate to this Form Runner page (a predefined process since 4.7)

 ## Combining actions